sybert1ger/frc-programming/courses/CSE1110/4-Algorithms/3-InputandOutput.md

 In the multiplication algorithm, `x` and `y` are the input, and the product is the output.

-The main fact about algorithms is that they **do not rely on other elements of the program**.
+The main idea of algorithms is that they **do not rely on other elements of the program**.
 They will always return the same output when given the same input.